IBM-EPBL/IBM-Project-32257-1660208909/README.md

  ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f31f/512.gif" width="30px"> Project Structure :
  ![image](https://user-images.githubusercontent.com/83300210/202619552-76f7ae18-08bc-487a-9711-7390c673b82e.png)

-Dataset folder contains the training and testing images for training our model.
+-Dataset folder contains the training and testing images for training our model.

-We are building a Flask Application that needs  HTML pages stored in the templates folder and a python script app.py for serverside scripting
+-We are building a Flask Application that needs  HTML pages stored in the templates folder and a python script app.py for serverside scripting

-we need the model which is saved and the saved model in this content is a disaster.h5
+-we need the model which is saved and the saved model in this content is a disaster.h5

-templates folder contains home.html,intro.html,upload.html pages.
+-templates folder contains home.html page.

- Made with ❤ in India | Agni College Of Tech